Guide to Healthcare Leadership Conferences (2026)

 • Cost, One-Day Conference Fees: Non-students ($420); students ($275)

-The ICHSM 2025 aims to bring together outstanding researchers, students, and scholars to exchange and share their research results and experiences about all aspects of health management and medical informatics.
+The ICHSM 2026 aims to bring together outstanding researchers, students, and scholars to exchange and share their research results and experiences about all aspects of health management and medical informatics.
 The event will discuss the most recent trends, innovations, concerns, practical challenges encountered, and the various solutions in the field of health management and medical informatics.

 This event cordially welcomes all experts of academia, government, and industry from all around the world to contribute to and help shape this conference through submissions of their research papers, posters, and abstracts.

-The topics of interest include but are not limited to healthcare information management, health tourism applications, health policy and practice, big data for healthcare practices, survival analysis and health hazards, collaboration technologies for healthcare, personalized health promotion, epidemiological modeling, psychiatric and mental health nursing, health informatics education, anxiety and sleep disorders, and rehabilitation nursing, among others.
+The topics of interest include, but are not limited to healthcare information management, health tourism applications, health policy and practice, big data for healthcare practices, survival analysis and health hazards, collaboration technologies for healthcare, personalized health promotion, epidemiological modeling, psychiatric and mental health nursing, health informatics education, anxiety and sleep disorders, and rehabilitation nursing, among others.

-Early bird registration ends on May 5, 2025.
+Early bird registration ends on May 30, 2026.

-• Location: Ankara, Turkey
+• Location: Isparta, Turkey

 • Sponsor: CBEES